-MELINDA: Agreed.
+MJ: Agreed.
 I have much nostalgia for those early volumes, and this is a particularly strong little set.

 SEAN: Demon Love Spell has been one of Shinjo’s best titles at walking that fine line between ‘sexy, forceful guy’ and ‘complete ass’, and I’m hoping that Vol. 4 continues that balance.